chantelwetzel-noaa/data_summary/doc/_main.md

 # Bank rockfish
  The most recent assessment of Bank rockfish was a data-limited assessment conducted in 2010.
 Across available data, Bank rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 48,625 length observations, 5,064 age readings, and 24,837 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 11,598 length observations, 0 age readings, and 4,675 otoliths that are available to be aged.
-In California, since 2000, a total of 10,052 length observations, 0 age readings, and 3,394 otoliths have been collected In Oregon, since 2000, a total of 1,318 length observations, 0 age readings, and 1,281 otoliths have been collected In Washington, since 2000, a total of 228 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 10,052 length observations, 0 age readings, and 3,394 otoliths have been collected.
+In Oregon, since 2000, a total of 1,318 length observations, 0 age readings, and 1,281 otoliths have been collected.
+In Washington, since 2000, a total of 228 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 601 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 601 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 601 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 601 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 2,024 length observations, 0 age readings, and 1,295 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 2,532 length observations, 0 age readings, and 2,520 otoliths that are available to be aged.